KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 [1]: https://vulkan.lunarg.com/img/Vulkan_100px_Dec16.png "https://www.khronos.org/vulkan/"
 [2]: https://www.khronos.org/vulkan/

-# GPU-Assisted Validation
+#    GPU- Assisted Validation

 GPU-Assisted Validation is implemented in the SPIR-V Tools optimizer and the `VK_LAYER_KHRONOS_validation` layer.
 This document covers the design of the layer portion of the implementation.

-## Configuring GPU-Assisted Validation
+##    Configuring  GPU-Assisted Validatio

 For an overview of how to configure layers, refer to the [Layers Overview and Configuration](https://vulkan.lunarg.com/doc/sdk/latest/windows/layer_configuration.html) document.